Rivridis/LLM-Assistant/README.md

 4. Run main.py

 ### Usage
-Use Assistant mode for general chat, and calling functions to execute like playing music.<br>
+* Use Assistant mode for general chat, and calling functions to execute like playing music.
-Use Realtime mode for editing a word document or replying to an email in realtime, directly by copying a selection and waiting for the output.
+* Use Realtime mode for editing a word document or replying to an email in realtime, directly by copying a selection and waiting for the output.
 The output gets auto pasted at cursor location.

 ## Images